Breakthrough/Installing-OpenCV/docs/index.md

 If you run into an issue where build errors are caused by certain codecs not being defined, you can download a more recent version of `ffmpeg_codecs.hpp` [from here](https://github.com/Itseez/opencv/blob/master/modules/videoio/src/ffmpeg_codecs.hpp), and replace it in the source code you downloaded/extracted in the `modules/videoio/src/` folder.

- Alternatively, you can declare them manually by editing the `ffmpeg_codecs.hpp` file itself, and adding the missing entries manually.
-In my particular case, I was missing `AV_CODEC_ID_H263I` and `AV_CODEC_ID_WNV1`.
-You can see where the changes have to be made by viewing [this commit from OpenCV on GitHub](https://github.com/Itseez/opencv/commit/f052b0bc4d2619daafe5c56d91fc4a6cb00b8b7c).
+ Alternatively, you can declare them manually by editing the `ffmpeg_codecs.hpp` file itself by adding the missing codec entry for `H263I`, and renaming `WNV` to `WNV1`.
+You can see what changes have to be made by viewing [this commit from the OpenCV GitHub project](https://github.com/Itseez/opencv/commit/f052b0bc4d2619daafe5c56d91fc4a6cb00b8b7c).

  Once the file is updated, you can call `make` again from the `build/` folder, and OpenCV should finish compiling without error now.